Panshanger Aerodrome

-Panshanger Aerodrome was a former general aviation aerodrome located on the most eastern tip of Welwyn Garden City, Hertfordshire, England, 2.5 NM west of Hertford, East Hertfordshire.
+Panshanger Aerodrome was a general aviation aerodrome located on the most eastern tip of Welwyn Garden City, Hertfordshire, England, approximately 3 mi west of Hertford.

 Wartime history

 During the Second World War, a decoy aerodrome for the de Havilland factory at Hatfield was built on land at Holwell Hyde, just south of Panshanger airfield, and the Royal Air Force occasionally made use of it for training.
-Panshanger airfield itself was more regularly used by the Royal Air Force for training purposes and a large Bellman type hangar was erected to accommodate the aircraft based there.
+Panshanger airfield itself was more regularly used by the Royal Air Force for training purposes and a large Bellman hangar was erected to accommodate the aircraft based there.
 This structure still exists, albeit in a dilapidated condition.

 No. 1 Elementary Flying School, equipped with Tiger Moth biplane trainers was active at the aerodrome from September 1942.
 No. 127 Gliding School was operational at Panshanger from August 1943 until closure in May 1948.

 After the war, No. 1 Reserve Flying School was based at Panshanger from May 1947 until its closure in May 1953.
 It was managed by De Havilland Aircraft.